Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 Service to Teen Parents Support, education and services to pregnant young women, young and new parents, and their children.
 Ministry of Social Services, Indigenous and community organizations

 Shoppers Menstrual Equity Program This initiative is providing free menstrual products to schools, transition houses and shelters, providing youth with access to these products to support dignity and meet personal hygiene needs.
-Status of Women Office, school divisions, Ministries of Education, Justice and Attorney General, Social Services and SaskBuilds and Procurement
+Status of Women Office, school divisions, post-secondary institutions, ministries of Education, Advanced Education, Justice and Attorney General, Social Services and SaskBuilds and Procurement

 Summer Literacy Programming Eight school divisions within the province receive funding from the Ministry of Education to provide rich learning experiences during the summer months to support higher achievement of students and to avoid summer reading loss of students.
 Ministry of Education provides access to materials to users of the 11 public library systems